MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/admin/on-prem-server-based-sharepoint-on-prem.md

 ## About claims-based authentication mapping

-When you use claims-based authentication mapping, the Active Directory domain where the SharePoint server and Dynamics 365 Server are located must be the same.
+When you use claims-based authentication mapping, the Active Directory domain where the SharePoint server and Customer Engagement (on-premises) Server are located must be the same.
 Servers that are located in different Active Directory forests or domains aren’t supported.
-Similarly, users who are located in external domains to either Dynamics 365 Server or SharePoint Server won’t have access to documents.
+Similarly, users who are located in external domains to either Customer Engagement (on-premises) Server or SharePoint Server won’t have access to documents.

-By default, server-based authentication between Dynamics 365 for Customer Engagement apps (on-premises) and SharePoint on-premises uses the user’s security identifier (SID) to authenticate each user.
+By default, server-based authentication between Customer Engagement (on-premises) and SharePoint on-premises uses the user’s security identifier (SID) to authenticate each user.
 If you want to use a custom claims-based authentication mapping, such as the user’s email address, see [Define custom claim mapping for SharePoint server-based integration](../developer/integration-dev/define-custom-claim-mapping-sharepoint-server-based-integration.md)

 ### Configure user claims mapping using the SharePoint Email Address
 1. Open the form editor to customize the user form.
 To do this, go to **Settings** > **Security** > **Users**, and then open the user record that you want.